-A button to the left of each component in the hierarchy is displayed (see Figure 3-5).
+A button to the left of each component in the hierarchy is displayed (see FIGURE 3-5).
 The two states of the button are:

-- Collapsed(+), which contracts the entire hierarchy below the point you are at.
-The rightmost column in Figure 3-4, noted by + signs, shows a collapsed display.
-The hierarchy below these hardware components is not displayed. - Expanded (-), which displays the hierarchy below the point you are at one level at a time.
-The server owey in Figure 3-4, noted by a sign, shows the expanded display to the right.
+- Collapsed (+), which contracts the entire hierarchy below the point you are at.
+The AC_PS component in FIGURE 3-5, noted by a + sign, shows a collapsed display.
+The hierarchy below the AC_PS component is not displayed. - Expanded (-), which displays the hierarchy below the point you are at one level at a time.
+The server owey in FIGURE 3-5, noted by a sign, shows the expanded display to the right.